 - about five nuclear weapons.
-Iran could supplement this at any point by using its existing stock of 60 percent HEU in a few other cascades to produce sufficient WGU for four to five nuclear weapons in a month, providing a surge capacity on top of a steady state production of WGU. - The IAEA warned that without urgent adjustments with regards to the frequency and intensity of its safeguards measures, it cannot provide assurances of the timely detection of enrichment beyond 60 percent HEU and/or the diversion of nuclear material.
+Iran could supplement this at any point by using its existing stock of 60 percent HEU in a few other cascades to produce sufficient WGU for four to five nuclear weapons in a month, providing a surge capacity on top of a steady state production of WGU. - The IAEA warned that without urgent adjustments with regards to the frequency and intensity of its safeguards measures, it cannot provide assurance of the production of WGU or the non-diversion of nuclear material.
 The IAEA now must wrestle with Iran to fulfill its safeguards obligations, ensuring the IAEA can detect any such move in a timely manner.